 Enhancing Flavor and Nutrition in Bread Machine Recipes

-• Whole Grains and Seeds: Incorporate whole grain flours such as whole wheat, spelt, or rye for added fibre and nutrients.
+• Whole Grains and Seeds: Incorporate whole grain flours such as whole wheat, spelled, or rye for added fiber and nutrients.
 Adding a tablespoon or two of seeds like flaxseed, sesame, or sunflower can introduce a crunchy texture and healthy fats.

 • Fruits and Nuts: For a sweeter bread or breakfast loaf, add dried fruits such as cranberries, apricots, or figs, and nuts like walnuts or almonds.
 These add-ons provide extra vitamins, minerals, and a pleasant texture contrast.